wagtail/wagtail/docs/extending/audit_log.rst

 .. note:: The audit log does not replace revisions.

-The ``wagtail.core.log_actions.log`` function can be used to add logging to your own code.
+The ``wagtail.log_actions.log`` function can be used to add logging to your own code.

 .. function:: log(instance, action, user=None, uuid=None, title=None, data=None)